CamronWalker/markdown-lds-scriptures/New Testament - Copy/1 Corinthians 16.md

 The grace of our Lord Jesus Christ be with you.
 ###### 24
 My love be with you all in Christ Jesus.
 Amen.

-Prev
-Home
-Next
-Chapter 15
-Up
-The Second Epistle of Paul the Apostle to the Corinthians